Proteins and Peptides

 Expand 5 Items

-Human Recombinant NAP-2 (from CHO cells)
+Human Recombinant EBI3 (from E. coli)

 Supplier: VWR International